pombredanne/rest-framework/README.rst

 I prefer to set this up using Ansible, and I've included playbooks that will get you setup with just a few commands.
 Follow the guide below to set that up.
-However, if you want to skip that, you can also get most of the way there by booting up a VM or into Ubuntu and usin the instructions provided.
+However, if you want to skip that, you can also get most of the way there by booting up a VM or into Ubuntu and using the instructions provided.

 Setup With Ansible